ZulfaNurhuda/GATE.project/docs/README.md

 ### **3.4.3.
 Parameter Modes (input, output, input/output)**

 > [!NOTE]
-> In NOTAL syntax, the formal procedure parameters contain the prefixes `input`, `output`, and `input/output`.
+> In NOTAL syntax, the formal procedure and function parameters contain the prefixes `input`, `output`, and `input/output`.
 Here is the difference in the context of conversion to Pascal programming language.
 > | NOTAL | Pascal | Description |
 > | :----------------------------------------------------------------------------------------------- | :----- | :-------------------- |
 > | `input` (Only to retrieve the value of a variable without changing its value) | `-` | _`pass-by-value`_ |